bgoober/to-do-list-app/README.md

-# Simple Todo
+# Simple Todo List

-A minimal, secure to-do list desktop application for Ubuntu/Linux, built with GTK4 and Python.
+A clean, lightweight to-do list desktop application for Ubuntu/Linux, built with GTK4 and Python.

 ## Features